elclanrs/WPFrontEndMediaUpload/README.md

 )) ?>
 ```

-The above will create a file input and a preview area.
+The above will create form with an file input and a preview area.
 The `'field_name'` will be used as id and name of the file input.

 FEMU will print a detailed error in the preview area if the dimensions or extensions don't validate.
 FEMU will proportionally scale and crop bigger images to match the specified dimensions.
 If something goes wrong with the transfer, it will print a generic error.